xuanjiangliu/robotic-discovery-platform/README.md

 # Robotic Discovery Platform: Vision System

 Welcome to the official repository for the Robotic Discovery Platform System.
+The **Robotic Discovery Platform** is designed to create a fully integrated system that can independently design, manufacture, and test generations of soft actuators with minimal human intervention.
+By automating the entire discovery workflow, the platform can explore the design space of soft robotics far more rapidly and efficiently than any manual process, accelerating the pace of innovation.

 The current module provides a complete, autonomous MLOps pipeline for training, deploying, and monitoring a real-time computer vision service designed to analyze the physical properties of soft actuators.

-### System Architecture
+## 1. System Architecture

-The platform is built on a **Service-Oriented Architecture (SOA)** and leverages modern MLOps tools to create a robust and automated workflow.

-* **Internal Communication**: gRPC for high-performance, real-time data streaming.
-* **ML Experiment Tracking**: MLflow for logging experiments, versioning models, and managing the model lifecycle.
+To manage the complexity of this multi-stage process, the platform is built on a **Service-Oriented Architecture (SOA)**.
+In an SOA, the system is composed of independent, loosely-coupled services that communicate with each other over a network.
+This design is highly modular, allowing each component (e.g., the vision system, the fabrication system) to be developed, deployed, and scaled independently.

+* **gRPC (gRPC Remote Procedure Calls):** All internal communication between services is handled by gRPC.
+It is a high-performance, open-source RPC framework developed by Google.
+    * **Why gRPC?** It uses Protocol Buffers (`.proto` files) to define a strict contract for communication, ensuring that services can exchange data reliably.
+Its support for bidirectional streaming is essential for applications like the Vision System, which must process a continuous flow of real-time camera data.
+* **MLflow:** The entire machine learning lifecycle is managed by MLflow.
+It is used for tracking experiments, packaging code into reproducible runs, and versioning and deploying models.
+This provides a robust framework for the MLOps (Machine Learning Operations) aspect of the project.
 * **Hardware Interface**: Intel RealSense SDK for 3D camera data.

----

-## Project Structure
+## 2. Project Structure

 The repository is organized into distinct packages and directories, each with a specific responsibility.